Help us envision the next chapter of 10 Kirk, a historically veteran-focused community!

 The site at 10 Kirk Avenue in San Jose, currently serving as a temporary shelter for veterans, offers an incredible opportunity to continue serving the veteran population with expanded, holistic services including adding permanent affordable housing options for veterans.

-Led by the Santa Clara County Housing Authority and Engage FORA, in collaboration on with the County of Santa Clara Office of Supportive Housing. we are focused on the needs of veteransensuring their voices guide the transformation of 10 Kirk into a vibrant, supportive veteran-focused community.
-This aligns with the County’s overarching vision to support populations who are underserved by the current housing market.
+Led by the Santa Clara County Housing Authority and Engage FORA, in collaboration on with the County of Santa Clara Office of Supportive Housing.
+We are focused on the needs of veterans—ensuring their voices guide the transformation of 10 Kirk into a vibrant, supportive veteran-focused community.

 Project Details / Upcoming Events / Join the Conversation / Community Engagement Overview /